IntersectMBO/Open-Source-Office/SECURITY.md

 ## Contact Information

-To report a security vulnerability, please use [GitHub form]((add project github form for your project)).
+To report a security vulnerability, please use the [GitHub form](([add project github form for your project](https://github.com/IntersectMBO/Open-Source-Office/security/advisories/new))).
 Should you experience any issues reporting via GitHub or have other questions, Please contact [Security](security@intersectmbo.org).

 ## Revision of Policy